Car Insurance After Divorce: How to Split Policies & Update Coverage

 • A certified copy of your divorce decree or court order showing the name change

-• Your updated driver's license (required in most states)
+• Your updated driver's license (required in most states before the insurer will make the change)

 • Any additional forms requested by your insurer